Dhruv2027/cse15l-lab-reports/labreport3/labreport3.md

 plos/pmed.0020242.txt:        10.1371/journal.pmed.0020214), Zvi Bentwich argues that before it is ready for widespread plos/pmed.0020249.txt:        discrepancy between the protection zidovudine (AZT) confers in animals and humans.
 Whereas
 ```
+This command is helpful if I need to find each instance of capital "Z" in each file in the `./plos/` directory.
+Thus, the command can be helpful when the developer wishes to find something that starts with a capital letter, but is not exactly sure which file that word is stored in.
+It can greatly reduce time spent searching for a specific heading or any other use.